-Undoubtedly, the following two examples will illustrate both points:
+I expect the two examples below (derived from our most recent comments: those on the FY14 Draft Operational Plan & Budget) to illustrate both points:

-On the FY 14 Ops Plan & Budget we submitted the general comment that it lacks measurable goals (a comment that was widely echoed by the community during the Durban meeting and we have made repeatedly over the years).
+On the FY 14 Ops Plan & Budget we submitted the general comment that it lacks measurable goals (a comment that was widely echoed by the community during the Durban meeting and that we have made repeatedly over the years).
 ICANN staff responded with “metrics and deliverables are continuously being developed”.
-I can only qualify this as substandard: how can the budget and operating plan have been approved if deliverables and metrics are still being developed?
+Which leaves the SOPWG with the question how ever (again) the budget and operating plan can have been approved if deliverables and metrics are still being developed.

-We also raised the point that the rationale for a 23.8% increase in expenses for ICANN operations had to be clarified in our view.
-The reaction was a two sentences reference to a new strategic planning process.
+We also raised the point that the rationale for an astonishing 23.8% increase in expenses for ICANN operations had to be clarified in our view.
+The reaction was a two sentences reference to a new strategic planning process, which is anything but a rationale.

-These and other examples, made it very clear to us that we spend far more energy and time on our comments, then ICANN spends on a meaningful response let alone whether reasonable suggestions do have an impact and result in improvements.
+These and too many other examples, make it very clear to us that we spend far more time and brainpower on our comments, then ICANN spends on meaningful responses and/or the implementation of improvements based on those comments.

-In moving forward we urge you to ensure that ICANN really engages with the community, firstly creating predictable processes and live up to them and, more importantly, by really engaging with the community, by taking input and feed-back very seriously.
-This does not only entails matching input with an appropriate and adequate response, but also by using that input to continuously improve.
+In an attempt to move forward, we urge you to ensure that ICANN implements and maintains predictable processes and constructively engages with the community.
+And constructive engagement implies first and foremost taking input and feed-back from the community very seriously, by matching it with appropriate responses and using it to continuously improve.

 Roelof Meijer,